RLL Racing - Racer, entertainer and businessman in the same mission

 In 1998, the team finally won the race.
 Rahal and Herta were still the drivers for the third year in a row and Brian was the one who broke a five-year- long winless streak by triumphing at Laguna Seca.
 He finished 8th in the standings that year, while Rahal was 10th.

 Rahal retired as a driver in 1999 and was replaced with Max Papis.
 Herta again won at Laguna Seca, but Papis was the one who had an upper hand in the final standings as he took the 5th position.
 In 2000, Papis was teamed with Kenny Brack.
-Italian driver won the season-opening race in Miami, but at the end of the season Swedish driver was better as he finished 4th overall.
+Italian racer won the season-opening event in Miami, but at the end of the season Swedish racer was better as he finished 4th overall.

 Good start of the new century

 Papis and Brack stayed with the team in 2001 and they both enjoyed a very good season driving Lola-Ford cars.
 Brack finished the season as a runner-up, with four race wins on his account, while Papis won twice before finishing 6th in the standings.

 Both drivers left the team in 2002 when Jimmy Vasser and Michel Jourdain Jr were brought to Rahal Racing.
 The results declined because only one win was achieved, at Fontana, by Vasser who at the end of the campaign was 7th overall, while Jourdain was 10th.